Home » Classic Red Potato Salad with Pickles

 How To Make Creamy Red Potato Salad

-1. Place the potatoes and garlic cloves in a large pot of salted water.
-Boil for about 10–12 minutes, or until the potatoes are fork-tender.
+Place the potatoes and garlic cloves in a large pot of salted water.
+Bring to a boil and cook for about 10 to 12 minutes, or until the potatoes are fork-tender.
+A steamer basket works beautifully here if you want to keep the potatoes from sitting directly in the water for a slightly firmer texture.

-2. Drain the potatoes and let them cool slightly.
-Once the garlic is cool enough to handle, mash it into a paste using a spoon or knife.
+Drain the potatoes and let them cool slightly.
+Once the garlic is cool enough to handle, mash it into a paste using a small silicone masher or the back of a spoon.
+This makes the garlic extra smooth and evenly distributed in the salad.

-3. Combine the mayonnaise, sour cream, Dijon mustard, mashed garlic, chopped dill pickles, shallot, red bell pepper, fresh dill, parsley, and pickle juice.
+In a large mixing bowl, combine the mayonnaise, sour cream, Dijon mustard, mashed garlic, chopped dill pickles, shallot, red bell pepper, fresh dill, parsley, and a splash of pickle juice.

 Chef Jenn’s Tips